 Okay, it’s an albumen silver print of the Mona Lisa as drawn by Millet, but still!
 Mona looks stunning.

 Don’t end your tour of artsy public domain images without stopping by the Los Angeles County Museum of Art.
-A simple box beside their search bar provide the option to search their collections for public domain images only.
+A simple box beside their search bar provide the option to search their folders for public domain images only.

 They just don’t make ‘em like they used to, do they?
 Oldies but goodies, this curio cabinet of vintage illustrations is sure to inspire you.

 What’s sweet about this archive of drawings, paintings, nature illustrations, and vintage ads is that the owner has written detailed commentary for many of the images.
-This gives the site a homey feel, like you’re digging through the postcard collection of a favorite aunt or neighbor over delicious tea snacks.
+This gives the site a homey feel, like you’re digging through the postcard folder of a favorite aunt or neighbor over delicious tea snacks.

 The Public Domain Review is a great spot to hit up if you’ve been feeling restless, bored, or uninspired.
-An online journal dedicated to sharing and celebrating the public domain, its image collections are accompanied by detailed articles that contextualize what you’re looking at.
+An online journal dedicated to sharing and celebrating the public domain, its image folders are accompanied by detailed articles that contextualize what you’re looking at.
 One of the few sites we’ve seen where the commenters are as knowledgeable as the contributors.

 The new public domain